glowkeeper/wepp-apps-presentation/presentation/webapps.md

 # Javascript

-Adds programmability and user interaction to the content.
+Adds programmability and user interaction to the content

 ```js
 <script>